 Ph.D. in Clinical Psychology

-Additionally, the Ph.D. program includes a strong forensic emphasis, training all students to be legally informed clinicians, who can explain psychopathology to courts or administrative agencies, intervene with families at various junctures in the social system, as well as providing treatment for both victims and offenders.
+Additionally, the Ph.D. program includes a strong forensic emphasis.
+We train all students to be legally informed clinicians, who can explain psychological phenomena to courts or administrative agencies, intervene with individuals and families at various junctures in the social system, and provide assessment and treatment for both victims and offenders.
 All students have the opportunity to participate in performing forensic evaluations for the courts.
 Students will complete the program with the basic preparation they need to pursue postdoctoral specialty training and legally-relevant clinical psychology research.

 Clinical psychology is the psychological science that seeks to understand, assess, and treat psychological disorders and conditions.
 SHSU psychology students’ published research has examined test development, personality assessment, psychopathology, gender and minority issues, jury processes, and public policy, among other topics.
 Students’ practicum experiences have involved work with severely disturbed clients, people with brain injuries, persons with addictions, troubled adolescents, children and families, and persons in the legal system.
 Practicum settings have included a variety of inpatient and residential settings (neuropsychiatric, rehabilitation, and university medical center), private psychological practices, and correctional settings.
 In addition, the program operates its own Psychological Services Center where students provide services to a broad range of community clientele.

 Applicants seeking admission to the doctoral program in clinical psychology must submit the following directly to the Office of Graduate Admissions: